 - CORN!
 Once a week hold a Clear Out Refrigerator Now meal.
 Grab everything that needs using up and serve a ‘buffet’.
 You might end up with some weird combinations, but also some family favourites.

 - Plan.
 One third of food gets wasted, so hold a family meeting to share your favourite recipes and make a meal plan.
 Serve meals from large dishes, so everyone takes what they want, and leftovers can be stored safely to use as ingredients for another meal.

 - Swap.
 Organise a swap between friends for clothes, books, toys and DVDs.
 It’s a fantastic way to get things for free and declutter your own house without creating landfill.

 Throughout your challenge, keep focusing on what you can do and celebrate the small wins.
 No change is too small: if everyone in Britain recycled just one tin can, that would be over 60 million tin cans being diverted from landfill!

-Rachelle Strauss is offering a 50% discount code for Tumble Tots members to take the Waste Warriors Online Course.
+Click here to take the Waste Warriors Online Course.
 Each day, for 31 days you’ll get a short five-minute audio and simple challenge to do.
 By the end of the month you could have reduced your waste by up to 80% and be well on your way to saving £1,500 a year.
-Visit www.zerowasteweek.co.uk to find out more and to claim your 50% discount, use the code TumbleTots50.
-Valid until August 31st 2019.
+Visit www.zerowasteweek.co.uk to find out more.